pynufft/pynufft/README.md

 ### Acknowledgements

-PyNufft was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK), Ministry of Education, Taiwan, Ministry of Science and Technology, Taiwan.
+PyNufft was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK) and Ministry of Education, Taiwan.

-We gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for this research.
+We gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for developing the GPU code.

 If you find pynufft useful, please cite:

-Lin, Jyh-Miin.
+<cite>Lin, Jyh-Miin.
 "Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)."
-Journal of Imaging 4.3 (2018): 51.
+Journal of Imaging 4.3 (2018): 51.<\cite>

 Note the kernel is based on the Fessler and Sutton's min-max NUFFT algorithm.
 Please cite their work, as follows:
-Fessler JA, Sutton BP.
+<cite>Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
-IEEE Trans Signal Process 2003;51(2):560-574.
+IEEE Trans Signal Process 2003;51(2):560-574. <\cite>

 Please open an issue if you have any question related to pynufft.